If you could live anywhere in the world, where would it be?

 Do lazy days make you feel rested or unproductive?

-I would love to take my lazy days and actually impossible!
+I would love to turn my lazy days into something actually possible!

-One time, I took on cruise and hope it will give me some good rest and guess what I don’t have that chance.
-Oh well, the cruise has 24/7 all the time like Las Vegas!
+One time, I went on a cruise hoping it would give me some much-needed rest, but guess what?
+I didn’t get the chance.
+Oh well, the cruise was buzzing 24/7, just like Las Vegas!
 Lol.

 Winks. ~DW